Coca-Cola İçecek

 Coca-Cola İçecek A.Ş. is an anchor bottler and a part of the Coca-Cola System.
 It is 50.3% owned by Anadolu Efes, 20.1% owned by The Coca-Cola Company, 3.7% owned by Özgörkey Holding, and the remaining 25.9% publicly traded on the Turkish stock exchanges.
 It is the 5th largest bottler in the Coca-Cola System in terms of sales volume.
 The company is headquartered in Istanbul.

-The company is the bottler of Coca-Cola products in Azerbaijan, Iraq, Kazakhstan, Kyrgyzstan, Pakistan, Syria, Tajikistan, Uzbekistan, Turkmenistan, and Jordan, as well as its home country of Turkey.
+The company operates thirty factories in eleven countries, bottling Coca-Cola products in Azerbaijan, Iraq, Kazakhstan, Kyrgyzstan, Pakistan, Syria, Tajikistan, Uzbekistan, Turkmenistan, Bangladesh, and Jordan, as well as its home country of Turkey.

-The company is included at the BIST Sustainability Index as of November 2015.
+The company is included in the BIST Sustainability Index as of November 2015.